 Content Dashboard Examples & Templates

 To put the value of content reporting tools into perspective, we will now present a list of examples that you can use to measure your content KPIs efficiently.
 As mentioned before, these content performance dashboards offer data from multiple sources in one single location and can be drilled to explore lower levels of information and extract deeper conclusions.

 **click to enlarge**

-Our first example is the perfect overview for a company that is generating big amounts of content on its website and wants to assess its success.
-This most insightful of Google Analytics dashboards provide the perfect mix between overview metrics and more detailed insights.
+Our first content dashboard template is the perfect overview for a company that is generating large amounts of content on its website and wants to assess its success.
+This most insightful of Google Analytics dashboards provides the perfect mix between overview metrics and more detailed insights.
 On the top, you can see a graph tracking the weekly development of the website’s users, page views, bounce rate, and session duration, and on the bottom right corner, you can see these metrics tracked by specific pages.
 Having the possibility to drill down into lower levels of data to understand the reasons behind the numbers is an invaluable practice, especially when it comes to generating content that is targeted to your audience.
 Let’s look at some of these indicators in more detail below.

-- Bounce rate: The bounce rate indicates the percentage of people that entered your website through a particular page and left without clicking on any other pages.
-A high bounce rate can indicate that your website is not engaging enough to keep users interested which can also affect the visibility of your content.
-On the other side, it can also mean that the page they initially viewed answered their question efficently, which is why this rate needs to be analyzed in detail to find the reasons behind it.
+- Bounce rate: The bounce rate indicates the percentage of people who entered your website through a particular page and left without clicking on any other pages.
+A high bounce rate can indicate that your website is not engaging enough to keep users interested, which can also affect the visibility of your content.
+On the other side, it can also mean that the page they initially viewed answered their question efficiently, which is why this rate needs to be analyzed in detail to find the reasons behind it.

 2. Content Quality Control Dashboard